-It has been confirmed however, that results day will be on the 24 August 2023 for GCSEs.
+It has also been confirmed that results day will be on Thursday 22nd August for GCSE's.

 General Examination Information